vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

 Let's assume PC4 on Leaf2 wants to ping PC5 on Leaf3.
 Instead of setting Leaf3
 as our remote end manually, Leaf2 encapsulates the packet into a UDP-packet and sends it to its designated multicast-address via Spine1.
-When Spine1 receives this packet it forwards it to all other Leafs who has joined the same multicast-group, in this case Leaf3.
-When Leaf3 receives the packet it forwards it, while at the same time learning that PC4 is reachable behind Leaf2, because the encapsulated packet had Leaf2's IP-address set as source IP.
+When Spine1 receives this packet it forwards it to all other leaves who has joined the same multicast-group, in this case Leaf3.
+When Leaf3 receives the packet it forwards it, while at the same time learning that PC4 is reachable behind Leaf2, because the encapsulated packet had Leaf2's IP address set as source IP.

 PC5 receives the ping echo, responds with an echo reply that Leaf3 receives and this time forwards to Leaf2's unicast address directly because it learned the